timrehm/timrehm.github.io/_posts/2026-5-24-leverage.md

 \Large \sigma_{\mathrm{skill}}^{2} = \frac{\sum_{P}\frac{\left(\Delta\mathrm{wOBA}_{P}-\overline{\Delta\mathrm{wOBA}}\right)^{2}-\tilde{N}\sigma_{\Delta\mathrm{wOBA}, \ P}^{2}}{2\left(\sigma_{\Delta\mathrm{wOBA}, \ P}^{2} + \sigma_{\mathrm{skill}}^{2}\right)^{2}}}{\sum_{P}\frac{1}{2\left(\sigma_{\Delta\mathrm{wOBA}, \ P}^{2} + \sigma_{\mathrm{skill}}^{2}\right)^{2}}} \pm \sqrt{\frac{2}{\sum_{P}\left(\sigma_{\Delta\mathrm{wOBA}, \ P}^{2} + \sigma_{\mathrm{skill}}^{2}\right)^{-2}}}
 $$

-This equation is self-referential, as the variance of each player's skill variance is a function of the *total* variance, so one would need to solve this with a root-finder or recursively until a self-consistent value for $\sigma_{\mathrm{skill}}^{2}$ is found.
-Solving this for our 76 batters yields $\sigma_{\mathrm{skill}}^{2}$ = .0001195$\pm$.0002192.
+This equation is self-referential, as the variance of each player's individual skill variance is a function of the *total* variance, so one would need to solve this with a root-finder or recursively until a self-consistent value for $\sigma_{\mathrm{skill}}^{2}$ is found.
+Solving this for our 76 batters yields $\sigma_{\mathrm{skill}}^{2}$ = .00012$\pm$.00022.
 That means that our population has a clutch skill standard deviation $\sigma_{\mathrm{skill}}$ = .011 points in wOBA.
 From what we *measured*, we found the average $\Delta$wOBA = -.021$\pm$.034 from statistical uncertainty, but now we find the average $\Delta$wOBA *skill* equals -.021$\pm$.011.
 We can estimate each player's clutch skill with respect to the population of players by regressing each player's performance to the mean.
 We will take each player's $\Delta\mathrm{wOBA}$ and interpret it as his measured clutch skill, and then regress to the population mean of clutch skill.
 Take Jonah Heim, his *measured* clutch skill is .058$\pm$.036.
 We can regress his clutch skill to the mean, which weighs the measured clutch skill and population mean by the inverse of each measurement's variance.
 This looks like:

 $$
 \Large